Your donation to CFO help

 This county is the southwestern cornerstone of Colorado and contains well-known landmarks such as Mesa Verde National Park and the Four Corners, and lesser known national monuments like Hovenweep and Canyons of the Ancients.
 The city of Cortez is in a centralized location that allows easy access to adjacent Dolores, San Juan and La Plata counties.
 The Montezuma area provides a wide diversity of bird habitat types—desert scrubland, reservoirs, canyon creek riparian, piñion–juniper woodland, coniferous mountain forest—and we will be looking for birds associated with those habitats.
 Many experienced birders believe that this county would be a likely place to find Colorado's next first state record.

 Last year's Thursday night barbeque was so popular that the CFO has decided to repeat the event this year.
-We will be offering a FREE kickoff beef barbeque picnic dinner and social gathering Thursday evening at the Cortez Recreation Center outdoor pavillion.
+We offered a FREE kickoff beef barbeque picnic dinner and social gathering Thursday evening at the Cortez Recreation Center outdoor pavillion.
+This event, again, proved to be hughly popular.

-This year's convention banquet will be held on Saturday May 18 at the Elk's Lodge, 2100 N. Dolores Road (SR-145) in Cortez.
-The banquet will be served cafeteria style this year.
-As always, the CFO convention will feature a great speaker and program!
-This year we look forward to a fun and inspiring talk from top 2011 Big Year Birder John Vanderpoel.
-Please see the box below to find out more information on this talk.
+This year's convention banquet was held on Saturday May 18 at the Elk's Lodge, 2100 N. Dolores Road (SR-145) in Cortez.
+As always, the CFO convention featured a great speaker and program!
+This year we enjoyed a fun and inspiring talk from top 2011 Big Year Birder John Vanderpoel.
+This presentation was the highlight of this year's banquet.

 Paper Sessions and Bird ID Challenge:

-Colorado Birds Editor Nathan Pieplow will again be organizing our scientific paper session on Saturday afternoon.
-Paper presenters will offer the latest field ornithological research about Colorado birds.
-Nathan will also be the Master of Ceremonies for the annual Bird ID challenge on Friday evening.
+Colorado Birds Editor Nathan Pieplow orgainized our scientific paper session on Saturday afternoon.
+Paper presenters offered the latest field ornithological research about Colorado birds.
+Nathan was also the Master of Ceremonies for the annual Bird ID challenge on Friday evening.

-Our 2013 convention artwork has been created by talented bird artist Jen Brumfield.
+Our 2013 convention artwork was created by talented bird artist Jen Brumfield.
 Jen is a Naturalist/Artist for Cleveland Metroparks, bird illustrator and author of several natural history field guides.
 Jen's art has appeared in field guides, on the cover of Birding magazine, and in many other venues.
 She has created a beautiful logo that highlights Lucy's Warbler.
 Her painting also graces the back of our 2013 convention T-shirt which also has the CFO logo on the front.
-T-shirts will be available for order on the convention registration form.
-Jen's original art will be sold at the Saturday night banquet through silent auction.
 You can view more of Jen's work on her website at www.jenbrumfield.com

 John Vanderpoel - Full Chase Mode